 Maida P. Galvez, MD, MPH

 After graduating from the Icahn School of Medicine, Dr. Galvez completed the three-year Fellowship in Pediatric Environmental Health at Mount Sinai.
-She now serves as the Medical Director of the Pediatric Environmental Health Specialty Unit (PEHSU), practices pediatrics, and is the co-principal investigator of “Growing Up Healthy in East Harlem,” a community-based research project that examines the environmental determinants of childhood obesity.
-Dr. Galvez’s research interests include endocrine disruptors and the urban built environment and childhood obesity.
+She now serves as the Medical Director of the Pediatric Environmental Health Specialty Unit (PEHSU), practices pediatrics, and is the co-principal investigator of "Growing Up Healthy in East Harlem," a community-based research project that examines the environmental determinants of childhood obesity.
+Dr. Galvez's research interests include endocrine disruptors, the urban built environment, and childhood obesity.

 Luca Lambertini, PhD

-Dr. Lambertini is a molecular biologist, who studies the biochemistry of the placenta and its affects on children's health and development.
+Dr. Lambertini is a molecular biologist, who studies the biochemistry of the placenta and its effects on children's health and development.
 Dr. Lambertini joined the Icahn School of Medicine in 2006, where he began working on a genomic imprinting project.
-In 2008, CEHC began supporting Dr. Lambertini’s research, which allowed him to develop a new tool for sampling of the human placenta.
-Currently, Dr. Lambertini is working with a team of Mount Sinai researchers – including Dr. Landrigan – to create a pregnancy biobank at Mount Sinai.
-The biobank will collect and store placental tissue and umbilical cord blood from babies born at Mount Sinai.
-This provides our researchers with an incredibly valuable resource for studying prenatal exposures and their impact on neurodevelopment.
+In 2008, the CEHC began supporting Dr. Lambertini's research, which allowed him to develop a new tool for sampling of the human placenta.
+Currently, Dr. Lambertini is working with a team of Mount Sinai researchers - including Dr. Landrigan - to create the Mount Sinai Pregnancy Biobank.
+The Biobank is a unique, shared resource that provides Mount Sinai researchers with access to umbilical cord blood and placental tissue samples - fostering scientific investigations on the environmental causes of childhood diseases.